-• I understand that there will be consequences for my actions if I break the rules.

-Pupil Agreement

-Signed: (Pupil) Date: Parent / Guardian Consent for Online saf fety & Computer Acce ptable Use I have read and understood Greenhaugh Prin and give permission for my child to safely a all due care to ensure that pupils cannot according to help my child/ren understand the importa access the Internet in schess inappropriate materi nool.
-I understand that the school will take als.
-I will take all reasonable precautions Signed(I Parent / Guardian) Date
+Signed: (Pupil) Date:

+Parent / Guardian Consent for Online safety & Computer Acceptable Use

+I have read and understood Greenhaugh Primary School's rules for Online safety & Computer Acceptable Use and give permission for my child to safely access the Internet in school.
+I understand that the school will take all due care to ensure that pupils cannot access inappropriate materials.
+I will take all reasonable precautions to help my child/ren understand the importance of following the rules to keep them e-safe.

+Signed......
+(Parent / Guardian) Date.....